-- Incorporate strategic energy management (SEM) principles, including taking an operational and equipment-specific look at data tracking, organization-wide buy-in and continuous energy improvement - Incorporate cohort or peer-to-peer best practice sharing opportunities for similarly situated customer groups (window/glass, car, etc. manufacturers) - Catalogue federal recognition programs to provide customers a menu of options to be recognized for achievements, commitments and process efficiency changes - Use data tracking tools to normalize energy expenses in terms of production, single out equipment/assets and make informed decisions alongside other business expenses - Quantify the value of energy efficiency programs for customers who would otherwise opt-out, including: 1) bill reduction value of energy efficiency programs to the customer beyond individual measure benefits and 2) proportionality of customer's energy usage/payments compared to that of other customers - Host events featuring speakers and resources regarding strategic energy management. - Include bonus rebates for any program participation that is initiated due to event - Recognize the positive operational impacts that program participation has had for other similarly situated customers - Ouse events to inform customers of program participation benefits and dissuade customers from opting out/persuade customers to opt back in - Separate industrial energy efficiency investment and savings to ensure the utility and other analysts can accurately identify the impacts associated with exclusive energy efficiency policies
+- Create a tiered structure for low, medium and high-level strategic energy management program commitments - Increase investment in custom programs for manufacturers - Transition to utility-initiated, but customer-driven models for program design to ensure they are tailored to each customer's onsite processes - Incorporate strategic energy management (SEM) principles, including taking an operational and equipment-specific look at data tracking, organization-wide buy-in and continuous energy improvement - Incorporate cohort or peer-to-peer best practice sharing opportunities for similarly situated customer groups (window/glass, car, etc. manufacturers) - Catalogue federal recognition programs to provide customers a menu of options to be recognized for achievements, commitments and process efficiency changes - Use data tracking tools to normalize energy expenses in terms of production, single out equipment/assets and make informed decisions alongside other business expenses - Quantify the value of energy efficiency programs for customers who would otherwise opt-out, including: 1) bill reduction value of energy efficiency programs to the customer beyond individual measure benefits and 2) proportionality of customer's energy usage/payments compared to that of other customers - Host events featuring speakers and resources regarding strategic energy management. - o Include bonus rebates for any program participation that is initiated due to event - Recognize the positive operational impacts that program participation has had for other similarly situated customers - Use events to inform customers of program participation benefits and dissuade customers from opting out/persuade customers to opt back in

+• Separate industrial energy efficiency investment and savings to ensure the utility and other analysts can accurately identify the impacts associated with exclusive energy efficiency policies